ausi/cq-prolyfill/docs/how-it-works.md

 ## Step 1

-Looks for stylesheets that contain container queries and escapes them to be readable by the browser.
+If the `preprocess` configuration is set, it looks for stylesheets that contain container queries and escapes them to be readable by the browser.

 E.g. this: